microbus-io/fabric/docs/milestones.md

 * Code generation of event sources
 * Code generation of event sinks
-* Avoid blocking messaging channels in high-load situations
+* Use `InfiniteChan`s to avoid blocking messaging channels in high-load situations